Fritz Hauser

-Fritz Hauser (born March 29, 1953, Basel) is a Swiss drummer, percussionist and composer from Basel, Switzerland.
-He began playing drums as a teenager, and later studied classical percussionist at the City of Basel Music Academy.
+Fritz Hauser (born March 29, 1953, Basel) is a Swiss drummer, percussionist, and composer from Basel, Switzerland.
+He began playing drums as a teenager, and later studied classical percussion at the City of Basel Music Academy.

 In 1972 he joined the Swiss symphonic rock band Circus, with whom he toured and recorded albums over the next eight years.
-In 1980 he began performing medieval music as part of a duo and also worked in pit orchestras theater productions, and as a drummer in circus bands.
+In 1980 he began performing medieval music as part of a duo and also worked in pit orchestras, theater productions, and as a drummer in circus bands.

-In 1982 he joined the resident band of a Swiss radio station, and in 1983 he began performing and touring internationally and well as recording as a solo artist.
+In 1982 he joined the resident band of a Swiss radio station, and in 1983 he began performing and touring internationally as well as recording as a solo artist.
 In 1986, he organized the percussion group Schlagzeugspektakel, which consisted of a total of 41 drummers, all from Basel.
 The group toured Switzerland and was featured on Swiss radio.
 Since then, Hauser has performed and recorded in a various of trios and quartets.